Why Does My Cat Stare at Me? What Is Behind the Stare?

 Reasons Cats Stare

-We tend to be more engaged with the things we like, and ignore the things that we don’t.
+We tend to be more engaged with the things we like, and we ignore the things that we don’t.
 Our kitties are the same way.
-If she’s watching you intently, it’s because she’s interested in you.
-She may expect a stare back from you to affirm this shared bond.
+If your cat is watching you intently, it’s because they are interested in you.
+Your cat may expect a stare back from you to affirm this shared bond.
 The stare coupled with a slow blink is your cat’s way of saying “I love you.”